deephaven-examples/deephaven-and-numpy/README.md

 - `bollinger_window.py` only performs simple Bollinger band calculations.
 Additionally, it does it on fake data.
 Code already exists that does these operations on the `trades` table in Amanda Martin's [redpanda_dxfeed_financial_data](https://github.com/deephaven-examples/redpanda-dxfeed-financial-data) application.
 Could you extend the code in the `bollinger_window.py` script to work on that as well?

 - `real_time_polynomial_fit.py` does real-time signal processing to remove noise from a noisy signal.
 It does, however, have a problem due to the batch size and the real-time nature of the data.
 How can you fix this such that the discontinuities between batches (windows) disappear?
 Additionally, if you want to extend signal processing code such as this, [SciPy](https://scipy.org/) is built on top of [NumPy](https://numpy.org/) and contains a wealth of signal processing methods.
 If you're interested in using SciPy, it's been added to this build by default, so you can try it for yourself!

+## Get started

+To use the code in this notebook, clone the repository to a location of your choice on your computer, and run `./start.sh` from the cloned repository.
+If you have the required dependencies installed, it will download what's required and then start up.
+If you're unsure if you have all of the dependencies, go to [deephaven-core](https://github.com/deephaven/deephaven-core) and follow the steps in the README to get started with Deephaven.